Plecoptera: Perlodidae of Gunnison County, Colorado Isoperla sobria (Hagen, 1874)Colorado Stripetail

 Original description of this animal as Perla ebria.

-Has the sonogram of a duet between a male and female, with two variations on the female answer.
+Has the sonogram of a male in a duet with a female, with two variations on the female answer.